ibm-cloud-docs/containers/cs_network_policy.md

     ```
     {: pre}

-3. Optional: In multizone clusters, a multizone load balancer (MZLB) health checks the Ingress application load balancers (ALBs) in each zone of your cluster and keeps the DNS lookup results updated based on these health checks.
+3. **Optional**: In multizone clusters, a multizone load balancer (MZLB) health checks the Ingress application load balancers (ALBs) in each zone of your cluster and keeps the DNS lookup results updated based on these health checks.
 If you use pre-DNAT policies to block all incoming traffic to Ingress services, you must allow inbound access on port 80 to your ALBs from the [CIDRs of the region where your cluster is located](https://github.com/IBM-Cloud/kube-samples/tree/master/control-plane-ips){: external}, and for classic clusters only, [Akamai's source IP addresses](https://github.com/IBM-Cloud/kube-samples/tree/master/akamai/gtm-liveness-test){: external} so that the Kubernetes control plane can check the health of your routers.
 For steps on how to create a Calico pre-DNAT policy to allow these IP addresses, see Lesson 3 of the [Calico network policy tutorial](/docs/containers?topic=containers-policy_tutorial#lesson3).

-  <p class="important">From 07 to 31 July 2021, the DNS provider is changed from Cloudflare to Akamai for all `containers.appdomain.cloud`, `containers.mybluemix.net`, and `containers.cloud.ibm.com` domains for all clusters in {{site.data.keyword.containerlong_notm}}.
+From 07 to 31 July 2021, the DNS provider is changed from Cloudflare to Akamai for all `containers.appdomain.cloud`, `containers.mybluemix.net`, and `containers.cloud.ibm.com` domains for all clusters in {{site.data.keyword.containerlong_notm}}.
 If you currently allow inbound traffic to your classic cluster from the Cloudflare source IP addresses, you must also allow inbound traffic from the [Akamai source IP addresses](https://github.com/IBM-Cloud/kube-samples/tree/master/akamai/gtm-liveness-test){: external} before 07 July.
 After the migration completes on 31 July, you can remove the Cloudflare IP address rules.
-For more information, see the [announcement](https://cloud.ibm.com/notifications?selected=1621697674798){: external}.</p>
+For more information, see the [announcement](https://cloud.ibm.com/notifications?selected=1621697674798){: external}.
+{: important}

 ## Isolating clusters on the public network
 {: #isolate_workers_public}